How Much Does A Tragus Piercing Cost? - Price Guide

 A lot of it depends on the experience level of the piercer, popularity and location of the studio, and other factors that we talked about earlier.

-Keep in mind that these average prices do not include the cost of starter jewelry.
-Depending on price markups, your choice of materials and where you get your jewelry from, your starter jewelry could range from several dollars to upwards of $50 to $60, although most people don't tend to start off with anything too extravagant.
+Keep in mind that these average prices do not include the cost of starter jewelry, which could range from several dollars to upwards of $50 to $60.
+The cost of the jewelry largely depends on price markups, your choice of materials and where you get your jewelry from, although most people don't tend to start off with anything too extravagant.

 A little discount shopping can make a big difference when you're in the market for a tragus piercing, especially if you're a budget-conscious shopper.